qeesung/gitaly/doc/design_diskcache.md

   actively monitored.
 [Node exporter] is recommended for tracking resource usage.
 - There may be initial latency spikes when enabling this feature for large/busy GitLab instances until the cache is warmed up.
+On a busy site like gitlab.com, this may last as long as several seconds to a minute.

 This flag can be enabled in one of two ways: